Welcome to the University of Montana College of Business Administration (CoBA) and thank you for visiting our Career Development Program Parent Page.

 Working to Prepare and Connect

-SoBA's Career Development program typically brings more than 60 companies into the building each semester, offering a myriad of networking opportunities for all students.
+CoBA's Career Development program typically brings more than 60 companies into the building each semester, offering a myriad of networking opportunities for all students.
 One of the lauded strengths of our program is the quality one-on-one time we offer employers and students.
 We strongly encourage building a strong resume and a strong network while at UM through course work, internships, and other activities.
-There are also many benefits to being a SoBA alum.
+There are also many benefits to being a CoBA alum.

 Donor-funded.
 We are proud to report that the Career Development Program relies 100% on donor funding and benefits more than 1,000 students each semester.

 Why the focus on networking?
 Employers are relying less and less on the pool of resumes and more on personal knowledge to hire employees.
 Meeting potential hires in person, or getting personal referrals, has become the preferred way to fill positions.
-Recruiters visiting the business school are looking to get to know students beforethe interview.
-In addition, we have a strong alumni network that is eager to mentor SoBA students and bring them into their own network circles.
+Recruiters visiting the business college are looking to get to know students beforethe interview.
+In addition, we have a strong alumni network that is eager to mentor CoBA students and bring them into their own network circles.
 Our events help facilitate these relationships.

 Goals.
 We’re sure that one of your goals for your student’s college education is to enable him/her to pursue a successful and rewarding career.
-We want to help toward that end by offering your student the opportunity to participate in career development events during their four years at SoBA.
+We want to help toward that end by offering your student the opportunity to participate in career development events during their four years at CoBA.
 We have structured our program to follow a logical career development progression, with a host of workshops and events offered every semester, and assignments embedded into four required classes; one at each level.
 However, the required curriculum is just the tip of the iceberg.
 We always tell students that it's up to them to take the initiative, develop their network early, and utilize everything that we have to offer.
 Start early, and chances are they may enter their final semester at UM with a job offer.

 UM Career Services office has career counselors who are available to work one-on-one with students to develop a career plan, résumé, cover letter, and other personal marketing documents.
 Additionally, this office offers various interest assessments to help students determine where their interests lie.